Florentine bar recipe

 Recent studies also show that due to its high content of polyphenols and other antioxidants, eating a small amount of the best quality dark chocolate twice or three times a week may help reduce inflammation.
 It may also help to lower both blood pressure and bad cholesterol.

 Once made, this florentine recipe will keep well for two weeks if you wrap in airtight packaging.
+Enjoy with a steaming cuppa as a weekend treat – delicious!

 - 75g unsalted butter